-Machu Picchu is perched atop mountain hills, at an altitude of 7,900 feet.
+Machu Picchu is perched atop mountain hills at an altitude of 7,900 feet.
 The endless terraces set against the greenery and the sight of stone temples make this a magnificent place to visit.
 It offers a once-in-a-lifetime opportunity and an experience that remains unforgettable.

 The best season to visit

-Machu Picchu is at an intersection which means a mild subtropical climate provides warm days and cooler nights.
+Machu Picchu is at an intersection, which means a mild subtropical climate provides warm days and cooler nights.
 Throughout the year, the weather at the site remains unpredictable.
 It also has dry and rainy seasons, similar to other high-altitude places in Peru.

 How to get to Machu Picchu

-Visitors can fly to Machu Picchu into Lima with a particular carrier and then transfer to local flights to Cusco.
+Visitors can fly to Machu Picchu from Lima with a particular carrier and then transfer to local flights to Cusco.
 A rail connection is available to Aguas Calientes, a town in the Urubamba River Valley, that lies at the foot of the ascension to Machu Picchu.

-Most travelers opt for train rides to Machu Picchu for convenience and comfort.
+Most travellers opt for train rides to Machu Picchu for convenience and comfort.
 The rail connections that run to the site are Inca Rail, Peru Rail, and Belmond Hiram Brigham trains.
-Belmond by is a luxury train that offers exclusive services for those wanting to enjoy a lavish scenic train ride to Machu Picchu.
+Belmond is a luxury train that offers exclusive services for those wanting to enjoy a lavish scenic train ride to Machu Picchu.

 There are different stations to board the train for Machu Picchu.
-In Cusco, the trains depart from the Poroy station while in the Sacred Valley, Ollantaytambo is the main station.
+In Cusco, the trains depart from the Poroy station, while in the Sacred Valley, Ollantaytambo is the main station.
 Below are the routes and travel times to reach Machu Picchu.

-- Cusco to Machu Picchu – 4 hours
+- Cusco to Machu Picchu: 4 hours

-- Ollantaytambo to Machu Picchu – 2 hours.
+- Ollantaytambo to Machu Picchu: 2 hours

 There is a limited weekly departure train that runs from Urubamba to Machu Picchu and takes 2 hours to reach.
 It is perfect for those wanting to view the gorgeous Urubamba River as part of the train ride.